nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 3.1.
 Architecture

 <img src="images/Architecture.png" width="600"><br>
-_Figure 3.1 : Architecture Diagram_
+**Figure 3.1**: Architecture Diagram

 The **_Architecture Diagram_** given above explains the high-level design of ToLuist.
 Given below is a quick overview of each component.

 `Main` has only one class called [`MainApp`](../src/main/java/seedu/address/MainApp.java).
-It is responsible for,
+It is responsible for

-* At app launch: Initializes the components in the correct sequence, and connects them up with each other.
+* Initializing the components in the correct sequence, and connects them up with each other during app launch.
-* At shut down: Shuts down the components and invokes cleanup method where necessary.
+* Shutting down the components and invokes cleanup method where necessary when exiting the app.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.
 Two of those classes play important roles at the architecture level.